-Pelvic floor exercises can increase the strength and tone of your pelvic floor muscles to help you gain better control passing urine and faeces and improve stress incontinence (leaking urine when you cough, sneeze or lift).
+Pelvic floor exercises can increase the strength and tone of your pelvic floor muscles to help you gain better control passing urine and faeces.
 The improvement you get from the exercises will depend on how much effort you put in and how often you perform them.